AxtMueller/Windows-Batch-Deployment/README.md

 2. Run “InstallClient.bat” on the computers that you need access remotely.

 ### How to access the systems with WBD installed?
-1. WBD comes with a demonstration server program, you can use it without programming.
+1. WBD comes with a demonstration server program, you can use it as an ordinary remote access tool without programming.
 2. WBD provides DLL (both 32-bit and 64-bit) for advanced users, you can write your server program based on the sample source code.

 ### How to uninstall WBD?